Transition to Adulthood

 Provides programs and services for people with disabilities.
 Important for all families of children with special needs to be aware of this service- the sooner, the better due to the waiting list.

 Utah Parent Center

 This statewide nonprofit organization, founded in 1984, provides training, information, referral and assistance to parents of children and youth with all disabilities, including physical, mental, hearing, vision, learning, behavioral, and emotional.
 Staff consists primarily of parents of children and youth with disabilities.
-The Center provides information on support and advocacy for families of children with special health care needs.

 Utah School for the Deaf and the Blind